 Management of urinary tract infection is a two-stage process:

-- Test for infection.
-Your health professional will ask you to bring a sample of urine and this is tested for bacteria using a small, chemically treated stick (dipstick) that is dipped into the urine sample.
-If bacteria are present it will change colour, suggesting you may have a UTI.
-In some instances a dipstick test may not be reliable (such as if you use a catheter) so your sample of urine will be sent to a lab for further testing to determine the type of bacteria causing the infection – this is known as urine culture and susceptibility testing.
+Test for infection.
+Your health professional will ask for a sample of urine.
+This is tested for bacteria using a small, chemically treated stick (dipstick).
+The stick is dipped into your urine sample.
+If bacteria are present, it will change colour, suggesting you have a UTI.
+In some instances, a dipstick test may not be reliable (such as if you use a catheter) so your sample of urine will be sent to a lab for further testing to determine the type of bacteria causing the infection.
+This is known as urine culture and susceptibility testing.

 Urinary tract infections usually respond well to antibiotics and clear up in a few days.
 If your symptoms worsen or don’t improve within 48 hours of taking an antibiotic, get in touch with your GP, MS nurse or continence advisor.